Effects of Drinking When Yo 1

 However, even when you do not suffer from an autoimmune disease, you should familiarize yourself with alcohol’s effects on the body.
 Alcohol can cause your heart to become weak, develop a stroke, liver fibroids, mood swings, and high blood pressure, to mention a few.

 Once you are familiar with the effects of alcohol on the body, you should self-analyze to determine whether you have a drinking problem.
-A good sign that you are an addict is when you cannot appear in public if you have not sipped your favorite drink.
+A promising sign that you have an addiction is when you cannot appear in public if you have not sipped your favorite drink.
 Therefore, you should also take the bold step and enroll in Desert Cove Recovery to avoid your body’s alcohol effects.

 Sources: